 (2) Where the application is for the transfer of a licence the application shall be made in Form 7 by the proposed transferee and shall be endorsed with the consent of the proposed transferor and on behalf of the firm or corporation (if any) named in the original licence as that for the benefit of which the licence is to be used.

-[Regulation 5 amended in Gazette 27 Jun 2017 p.
+[Regulation 5 amended: Gazette 27 Jun 2017 p.
 3409.]

 [6, 7.
-Deleted in Gazette 27 Jun 2017 p.
+Deleted: Gazette 27 Jun 2017 p.
 3409.]

 8. Police inquiries